Learning to Compute Gr\"obner Bases: Additional Experimental Results.

 \subsection{Dataset generation}

-The runtime comparison for datasets with and without density control is given in Tab.~\ref{table:runtime-comparison-full} and the success rate (i.e., not encountering the timeout) is given in Tab.~\ref{table:forward-generation-success-rate}.
-The generation of density controlled datasets $\cD_n^-(k)$ (1,000 samples) requires less runtime but still significant if one needs to construct a training set with a million samples.
-The backward generation used roughly 1,000--10,000 times less runtime.
+The runtime comparison for datasets with and without density control is given in Tab.~\ref{table:runtime-comparison-full}, and the success rate (i.e., not encountering the timeout) is given in Tab.~\ref{table:forward-generation-success-rate}.
+The generation of density-controlled datasets $\cD_n^-(k)$ (1,000 samples) requires less runtime, and the proposed method is not always the fastest.
+However, it is important to remember that the forward method is still not feasible because of the difficulty in sampling overdetermined non-\gb sets~(i.e., $F$s).
+Generally, such $F$ only leads to a trivial ideal with \gb basis $\{1\}$.
 The profile of datasets is given in Tab.~\ref{table:dataset-profile}.